Kyle Wilson (cornerback)

-Kyle Wilson (born May 30, 1987) is a former American football cornerback.
+Kyle Wilson (born May 30, 1987) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He played college football for Boise State.
-He was drafted by the New York Jets in the first round of the 2010 NFL Draft and also played with the New Orleans Saints.
+He was selected by the New York Jets in the first round of the 2010 NFL draft, remaining with the Jets for five seasons.
+He then played with the New Orleans Saints for two seasons beginning in 2015.

-High school career
+Early life

 A native of Piscataway, New Jersey, Wilson attended Piscataway High School, graduating in 2005.
 He helped the football team to three straight state championships, including undefeated seasons in 2002 and 2004, and a 33-3 overall record.
 He was named first-team all-state as wide receiver while also garnering all-area, all-county, all-conference and all-division honors.
 Wilson also lettered in track & field at Piscataway, running the 100-meter dash in 10.8 seconds and the 200-meter dash in 22.49 seconds.

 Considered just a two-star recruit by Rivals.com, Wilson received only few scholarship offers.
 He picked Boise State over Rutgers and Delaware.